kevmo/facebook-pixel-guide/README.md

   I didn't bother with the static fallback `<img>` pixel code because the site is useless without JavaScript enabled.

 ## 4. Capturing page interactions
-I created an AngularJS service that has for a `logEvent` method that makes a Facebook Pixel track call when called.
-It stores information about the event such the type of job a user was looking at and the position of the job, for example, yacht chef or captain.
+I created an AngularJS service that for a `logEvent` method which makes a Facebook Pixel track call when called.
+Facebook will store information about the event including the type of job a user was looking at and the position of the job, for example, yacht chef or captain.

 ````
   (function() {